 Exactly 2 years ago on June 3 was the last time that I saw here in Marathi my dear departed friend Turgut Ayker, his wife Arzu, and their son Orhan.
 I called Arzu and spoke to her.
-She, Orhan, and her brother are with New Life in Mykonos and eventually plan to stop to Patmos.
+She, Orhan, and her brother were with New Life in Mykonos and eventually planed to stop to Patmos.
 I will miss them.

 I started reading Andrew Hart's Lies That Bind Us, a novel set in Crete of a dysfunctional group.

 By the afternoon more boats had arrived: 5 S/Y and 4 motor cruisers, most with a Turkish flag.
 Later in the afternoon I undertook to clean and organize the odds and ends in the self under the companion way.
 Slowly Thetis is getting ship-shape.
 But she will need another thorough cleaning inside and pressure hosing of her deck and cockpit.
 After these tasks I went ashore and took an almost 1-hr hike around the S side of the island.